-***THE COMPETITION IS NOW CLOSED*** Good luck to all our entries!
+***THE COMPETITION IS NOW CLOSED*** See the winning submissions.

 We were looking for engaging photos capturing the UK’s urban green spaces, the wildlife that calls them home and the positive impact that nature connection has on our physical and mental wellbeing.
 Submissions should express a sense of hope for the future and a call to action to create more urban greenspaces.